Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 ***"The believers with the most complete īmān are those with the best manners.
 And the best of you are those who behave best towards their women."*** (Ahmad, At-Tirmidhī and Abū Dāwūd – hasan sahīh)

-And Jundub ibn ‘Abdullāh (رضي‬ الله عنه‬) said:
+And Jundub ibn ‘Abdullāh (رضي الله عنه) said:

 *"We were with the Messenger of Allāh (ﷺ) and we were young boys, so we would learn about īmān before we would learn the Qurān.
 And then we would learn the Qurān, and by that we would increase in īmān."* (Ibn Mājah - sahīh)

-And ’Abdullāh ibn Mas’ūd (رضي‬ الله عنه‬) use to make the du’ā (invocation):
+And ’Abdullāh ibn Mas’ūd (رضي الله عنه) use to make the du’ā (invocation):

 *"O Allāh, increase us in iman, in certainty and in understanding."* (As-Sharī’ah by Al-Ājurrī 7/262)